Miles away from the coast, but sure to satiate your roller-coaster desires – it’s time to find out ‘the power of the

 Believe it or not, Alton Towers opened as a country estate nearly 180 years ago, in April 1860.
 The Earl celebrated his acquisition of the Alton Towers estate by holding a procession through Staffordshire, attracting some 40,000 people to the grounds.

 Following the success of the eighteenth Earl, the successive earls consequently monetised how popular and how much of an attraction this place actually was.
-Opened for raising money to refurbish the house in the first instance, a tradition arose and it became obvious that the public were just as enthusiastic to take a visit to the estate as the first instance.
+Opened for raising money to refurbish the house in the first instance, a tradition arose and it became obvious that the public was just as enthusiastic to take a visit to the estate as the first instance.
 In fact, the twentieth Earl instigated the tradition of bringing summer fetes to the Staffordshire Moorlands.
 Not just with the attraction of the gardens being open to take in, but fireworks, balloons and several exhibitions ensured that the future of the estate was secured for many years to come.